jrock-3/HackUCIWinter2022/README.md

 flask run

 This will run the flask application.

+Then navigate to the client folder and do npm start

+# (Optional)
 Once this is done we will run the ngrok application.

 For mac: